alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 This doesn't seem enough.
 We have to turn to other sources: perhaps consider all human-made structures.
-Add roads and other pavimented surfaces and we can perhaps push it to 0.20%.
+Add roads and other pavimented surfaces and we can perhaps push it a bit further.

+    p(mirror ≈ 0.2%.

 Let us check this estimate with independent data.
 According to NASA urban regions cover